by Chris Bowen

 HIPAA is a set of standards introduced by the U.S. Congress in 1996.
 The Act consists of rules governing protected health information (PHI) including Security, Privacy, Identifiers, and Transactions and Code Sets.
 The purpose of the HIPAA Security Rule is to promote the protection and privacy of sensitive PHI used within the healthcare industry by organizations called "covered entities."
 As a result of the Health Information Technology for Economic and Clinical Health (HITECH) Act of 2009, both covered entities and business associates are now accountable to the HHS and individuals for appropriately safeguarding private patient information.
 ClearDATA signs business associates agreements with its clients.

-The HIPAA Security Rule Standards and Implementation Specifications has four major sections, created to identify relevant security safeguards that help achieve compliance: 1) Physical; 2) Administrative; 3) Technical;and 4) Policies, Procedures and Documentation Requirements.
+The HIPAA Security Rule Standards and Implementation Specifications has four major sections, created to identify relevant security safeguards that help achieve compliance: 1) Physical; 2) Administrative; 3) Technical, and 4) Policies, Procedures, and Documentation Requirements.

 Under the HIPAA Security Rule, implementation of standards is required, and implementation specifications are categorized as either "required" (R) or "addressable" (A).
 For required specifications, covered entities must implement the specifications as defined in the Security Rule.
 For addressable specifications, a covered entity must assess whether the implementation of the specification is reasonable and appropriate for its environment and the extent to which it is appropriate to protect ePHI.
 Following the security risk assessment, the covered entity must either implement the addressable specification, or document why it would not be reasonable and appropriate to implement and identify alternative and/or compensating safeguards as reasonable and appropriate.

 Following are the HIPAA Security Rule Standards and Implementation Specifications.
 We will work closely with you to ensure that your ePHI is secure and private.
 Please ensure that you are using the most current version of your browser or the table may not display correctly.